AdaemmerP/lpirfs/README.md

   library(vars)
 ```

 Load data set from package to estimate a non-linear, new-Keynesian, closed- economy model.
-This data set is used by Jordà (2005) in chapter IV.
-The data description can be found in the data's help file.
+This data set are used by Jordà (2005) in chapter IV.
+Please see the data's help file or the original paper for a detailed description.

 ``` r
 # Load data (from package)